-- Historical aircraft originally factory-manufactured and previously holding an ICAO compliant Certificate of Airworthiness and subsequently operated under national rules through a National Restricted Permit to Fly or National Restricted Certificate of Airworthiness, and falling under EU Regulation (EC) No 216/2008, Annex II, Category a(i).
+- Historical aircraft originally factory-manufactured and previously holding an ICAO compliant Certificate of Airworthiness and subsequently operated under national rules through a National Restricted Permit to Fly or National Restricted Certificate of Airworthiness, according to EU Regulation (EC) 2018/1139, Annex I, point 1 (a)i.
 This applies only to aircraft of maximum take-off weight of less than 5 700 Kg and operated in non-commercial flights.

 Transport of forbidden dangerous goods

 Please follow these instructions if you intend to carry forbidden dangerous goods.